getify/foi-lang/formalization-work/Foi-Specification.md

 fn();                                    // x: 9, y: 8, z: 7
 ```

 Spread sources are evaluated and captured at partial-application time.
-This preserves "arguments are remembered for later" semantics even when the spread source is itself effectful — e.g., a generator yielding values.
+This preserves "arguments are remembered for later" semantics even when the spread source is itself effectful (e.g., a generator yielding values).

 #### §3.11.5 Partial Application of Primed Function